Prosperity follows you.

 Internal Family Systems (IFS) Therapy & Counseling

 Much like how Emotionally Focused Therapy leans into our attachments, internal family systems therapy does as well.
 A main difference is that IFS names broken attachments as ‘parts’ of us.
 You may have a part that was told ‘big boys don’t cry’ that now won’t let you show your emotions to your partner.
 Or, you may have an often called upon part asked to step in to take care of your family growing up that now steps in and leaves your partner feeling steamrolled and you feeling overbearing.
+Family therapists at The Better You Institute will be able to help you go through this process.

 Couples therapy adopted from the IFS model can help couples understand the different parts at play and how and when they present themselves.
 You will learn how to avoid triggers, but you will learn how to regulate when one or both of you are triggered.
 The couple will learn to reassure the individual parts so that the couple can shine.
 Individually, the parts can start to heal and feel confident they don’t need to protect anymore because the couple provides new, healthier, more stable, and safe experiences that allow the true Self of the individual to present themselves instead.